 Lexington County School District Three's nurses are very excited to see the return of students to our schools.
-As we begin the 2020-2021 school year, we anticipate that there will be concerns and anxieties as you send your students back amidst a worldwide pandemic.
 We want to assure you that it is our utmost priority to keep your students and our staff as safe and healthy as possible.
 To help us achieve this goal, we wanted to share some changes with you in regards to how our health rooms will operate.
 Please do not hesitate to reach out to us if you have any questions or concerns.
 We look forward to working with you and caring for your student this year.

 - If your child has an underlying health condition that puts him/her at a higher risk of severe illness by contracting COVID-19, please discuss school attendance with your healthcare provider.

 - We ask that you screen your child each day prior to coming to school for COVID-19 symptoms.
 Additional information regarding COVID-19 symptoms can be found in the menu on the right-hand side of this screen.
 If your child has been in close contact with someone who tested positive for COVID-19 in the last 14 days, or if your child is experiencing COVID-19 symptoms (fever, shortness of breath, new loss of taste or smell, sore throat, muscle aches, chills, new or worsening cough), please do not send them to school.
 Notify the school nurse immediately.
 If your child is having symptoms, please also contact your healthcare provider.